 - Looming economic growth due to the pandemic

 Will high inflation leads to high-interest rates?
-Or will low-interest-rates keep the inflation low?
+Or will low-interest-rates keep inflation low?

-If it is the first scenario, the asset price will collapse due to the high discount rate (I will talk about the impact of the “discount rate” in the future).
+If it is the first scenario, the asset price will collapse due to the high discount rate.
 If it is the second scenario, the Fed will fail to achieve the inflation target.
 It means that the consumer will have no confidence in spending and the economy will stay sluggish.

 Can the Fed achieve its inflation target?
 This reminds me that in 2013, the Bank of Japan announced its ambitious plan to target 2% inflation.
 Back then in 2013, I have already expressed my low confidence in Japan achieving its inflation target.

 After more than 7 years, Shinzo Abe’s stepped down draws to a close with Japan’s economy right back at square one.
 Japan’s inflation stays at zero today.

 But one thing is for sure, bond prices are going to suffer.
 Investors of traditional low risk fixed income investments are going to suffer.
 You need to be aware that the largest investors of fixed income are not just the ordinary retail investors, but your insurance companies and pension funds as well.
 That is why I believe it will have a structural impact on our CPF interest rate and insurer’s future bonuses.

 Most people have vague ideas of the word “inflation”, but few understand the real causes and implications.
 We were taught that inflation is a norm of life; but, in reality, it is a wealth re-distribution process.

 People who live in the developed world have enjoyed a long period of low inflation, but it doesn’t mean that we can have such privilege forever.